 Phil: There you go.

 Dr. Denise: ... that are known.
-There's five major gyres out there in our oceans and there are many other accumulating points.
+There are five major gyres out there in our oceans and there are many other accumulating points.
 But I think the thing that's really interesting or really relevant to consider is that most of that plastic, most of the trash that gets out there into the oceans remains in what I call, that sort of [00:19:30] coastal margin or that littoral zone, which is l-i-t-t-o-r-a-l rather than litter zone.
 But the littoral zone seems to also be a littered zone because that's where we really find so much of the trash and the plastic.